RachaelKivuti/AirBnB_clone/web_static/README.md

 <h1> 0x01.
 AirBnB clone - Web static </h1>
 <h2> Description </h2>
-<p> This project is part of the Holberton School curriculum AirBnB clone.
+<p> This project is part of the ALX School curriculum AirBnB clone.
 Its goal is to create a static webpage and to understand the basics of HTML and CSS.</p>
 <h2> Table of Content </h2>

 <strong>1.
 Index files</strong>